MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ### Trace file size

-Trace file can get big and the user of TTD needs to make sure that there is adequate free space available.
-If you trace a program for even a few minutes, the trace files can quickly grow to be several gigabytes.
+The trace file can get big and the user of TTD needs to make sure that there is adequate free space available.
+If you record a program for even a few minutes, the trace files can quickly grow to be several gigabytes.
 TTD does not set a maximum size of trace files to allow for complex long running scenarios.
 Quickly re-creating the issue, will keep the trace file size as small as possible.

-### Run and index files
+### Trace and index files

-A .RUN file stores the code execution as the trace is running.
+A trace (.RUN) file stores the code execution during recording.

-Once the tracing is stopped, an index (.IDX) file is created to allow for faster access to the trace information.
-Index files are also created automatically when WinDbg Preview opens the .RUN trace file.
+Once the recording is stopped, an index (.IDX) file is created to allow for faster access to the trace information.
+Index files are also created automatically when WinDbg Preview opens the trace file.

-IDX files can also be large, typically twice as large as the .RUN file.
+Index files can also be large, typically twice as large as the trace file.

-You can recreate the index file from the .RUN file using the !tt.index command.
+You can recreate the index file from the trace file using the !tt.index command.

 ```
 0:000> !tt.index